creighton-gorai/creighton-gorai/projects/custom-computer.md

 <img class="ui medium left floated image" src="{{ site.baseurl }}/images/IMG_2065.JPG">
 <img class="ui medium right floated image" src="{{ site.baseurl }}/images/IMG_2066.JPG">

 ## Stage 4: Upgrading
 As time moves on so does technology upgrades.
 My first hardware build was about a medium to low rate type of gaming computer.
-I had a mid ranged intel i5 core processor which was good enough to do a lot type of gaming, but of course I wanted more like most people.
-So I later upgraded the processor and graphics card.
-The pictures below look the same as above but both new parts are in there.
-I will also leave a parts list at the bottom just for reference.
+I upgraded my previous processor of intel core i5 4690k to a intel core i7 4790k and graphics card from Nvidia GTX 960 to a Nvidia GTW 1070 for better performance.
+These are about the highest pieces of hardware my motherboard can handle for now so I think once this computer starts falling behind in performance or causes problems way later on in the future I think I will build a whole new computer to handle even more when I establish my career job in the future.

 <img class="ui medium middle floated image" src="{{ site.baseurl }}/images/Comp 01.jpg">
 <img class="ui medium middle floated image" src="{{ site.baseurl }}/images/Comp 02.jpg">